jasplil/java-concurrency/README.md

 - It can be interrupted, unlike synchronized method
 - Can be used as a fair lock
 - Can be used to try to acquire a lock
+### Volatile
+- variable is not cached in the thread's local memory
+### Semaphore
+- A semaphore is a counter that is used to control access to a shared resource.